Crime in Akron, Ohio

-There have been a few conspicuous instances of crime in the American city of Akron, Ohio.
+There have been notable instances of crime in the American city of Akron, Ohio.
 A rioting mob in 1900 destroyed several public buildings in their attempts to gain access to the suspect in a child sex attack.
 In the early 20th century a Black Hand gang led by Rosario Borgio ran an extortion racket; attempts by the police to suppress these activities led to the killing of several policemen and the execution of Borgio.
 Race riots broke out in 1968 when police were confronted by the inhabitants of the Wooster Avenue area.

 First police patrol wagon

 Frank Fowler Loomis designed and built the world's first motorized paddy wagon.
 The electric wagon made its appearance on the streets of Akron in 1899.

 Riot of 1900

-On August 22, 1900, Akron experienced its worst riot in history, and possibly the worst riot in Ohio history.
+On August 22, 1900, Akron experienced the worst riot in the town's history, and possibly the worst riot in Ohio history.
 This followed the abduction and sexual assault on the six-year-old daughter of the Maas family while in front of her home.
 Around midnight that day, Louis Peck, an African-American who had been working as a bartender on Howard Street in Akron, was arrested at a train station in Cleveland but then brought back to Akron where he confessed to the crime.
 The next day's newspapers exaggerated Peck's confession and even printed the confession in red ink.
 A mob gathered in front of the newly built City Building and threatened a lynching.
 The Police Chief arranged for Peck and another black man to be moved to Cleveland for their safety.
-In the evening crowds grew even larger, demanding Peck and attempting to enter the City Building, but were barred by police.
-Tensions escalated after police returned fire into the crowd after shots were fired toward them, and two small children were killed in the crossfire.
-The mob resorted to dynamite, blowing up the City Building and also the Courthouse in attempts to reach Peck.
+In the evening crowds grew larger and demanded Peck.
+They attempted to enter the City Building, but were barred by police.
+Tensions escalated - shots were fired at the police, and the police fired into the crowd.
+The crossfire killed two small children.
+The mob then obtained and used dynamite, blowing up the City Building and the Courthouse in attempts to gain access to where they thought Peck was.
 Rioters even attacked firemen who attempted to put the fire out, by throwing bricks and cutting their hoses.
 The rioters burned the downtown fire station to the ground.

-At some point during the riot, the mayor called to the crowd from the window of a building that Peck had been taken from Akron to Cleveland, but the crowd refused to believe this.
+During the riot, the mayor addressed the crowd from the window of a building, telling the crowd that Peck had been taken from Akron to Cleveland, but the crowd did not believe him.
 The mob violence lasted nearly to 4:00 the next morning, when the Governor declared martial law and sent soldiers to restore order.

 Thirty-one men and boys were later convicted of charges related to the riot.
-Louis Peck was convicted in less than 20 minutes; there was no lawyer who would take his case.
-In 1913 he was freed by Governor Cox for wrongful imprisonment.
+Louis Peck was convicted in less than 20 minutes and sentenced to prison term.
+No lawyer would take his case.
+In 1913 Governor Cox freed him due to wrongful imprisonment.